 The TikTok liquid chlorophyll is easy to make; you just have to buy supplements like the famous chlorophyll drops and add it to an 8-ounce glass of water that you will drink at intervals throughout the day.

-One of the most sought-after claimed effects of chlorophyll is its role in weight loss.
+One of the most popular claim is the effectiveness of chlorophyll for weight loss.
 However, other than the anecdotal evidence on TikTok, research into this topic is still very limited and remains inconclusive.

 For now, whether chlorophyll or its derivative chlorophyllin is beneficial for weight loss remains definitively unanswered.